dpshahi1609/Optimized-Spectral-Analysis-of-ISM-Band-Signals-via-SDR/README.md

 ## Project Description

-This project presents a software-defined radio (SDR) framework for high-fidelity signal acquisition and spectral analysis.
-Utilizing the USRP B210 hardware and a Python-based processing engine, the system implements a dynamic signal conditioning pipeline.
-Key contributions include an automated Direct Current (DC) offset removal algorithm using a tunable Infinite Impulse Response (IIR) filter and an adaptive Short-Time Fourier Transform (STFT) mechanism.
-The spectral analysis engine dynamically computes Kaiser window parameters to satisfy strict attenuation ($78$ dB) and resolution ($25$ kHz) requirements, ensuring optimal visualization of Radio Frequency (RF) phenomena such as frequency Hops and Bursts.
+Efficient signal capturing and spectral analysis play a pivotal role in modern wireless environments, particularly driven by AI/ML applications and Next Generation Networks.
+This project utilizes USRP hardware and the UHD Python API to facilitate signal acquisition and efficient Short-Time Fourier Transform analysis.
+Key contributions include an automated Direct Current offset removal using a tunable Infinite Impulse Response filter, alongside an adaptive STFT mechanism.
+The spectral analysis engine dynamically computes Kaiser window parameters to satisfy strict attenuation and resolution requirements, ensuring optimal visualization of Radio Frequency phenomena such as frequency hops and bursts
 ## Resources

 | Component | Description | Access File |